jsimpso81/WPIlibMathLabVIEW/README.md

 - **Convert PathWeaver JSON File To Trajectory File**

 	Read a JSON file created by the PathWeaver utility.
 Write this trajectory as a CSV file for use with this library.

 ---
+## Special Notes

+Library routines in the library virtual directory *NEW_THINGS_DONT_USE* are a work in progress.
+These are not to be used or trusted.
+As of this writing, this includes:  DCMotor, Discretization, LinearQuadraticRegulator, LinearSystem, LinearSystemID, StateSpaceUtil, VecBuilder.

+---
 ## Reporting Issues